oppia/oppia-web-developer-docs/Google-Summer-of-Code-2019.md

 ***

 ### 2.2.
-Functionality for asking students why they picked a particular answer
+Asking students why they picked a particular answer
 We would like to add a feature to the lesson player that allows students to explain how they arrived at a (wrong) answer.
 The aim of this feature is to encourage reflection on the student’s part, as well as provide (anonymized) information to creators about student misconceptions, so that the creator can improve Oppia’s feedback for future students.

 **Potential mentors**: @vibhor98 (primary), @aks681